Douglas Vernon DeCinces

 Over to the Angels

 For reasons that now appear to make little sense, DeCinces was traded to the Angels in January of 1982 for "Disco" Dan Ford.
-DeCinces responded by posting his best season with career highs including 42 doubles, 5 triples, 30 home runs, 97 RBIs, a .301 batting average, and a .916 OPS. he played in the ALCS that year, goig 6 for 19 with a pair of doubles as the Angels fell to the Milwaukee Brewers in 5 games after winning the first two contests.
+He responded by posting his best season with career highs including 42 doubles, 5 triples, 30 home runs, 97 RBI, a .301 batting average, and a .916 OPS.
+Doug played in the ALCS that year, going 6 for 19 with a pair of doubles as the Angels fell to the Milwaukee Brewers in 5 games after winning the first two contests.

 He was signed by the St. Louis Cardinals late in the 1987 season and played his last 4 major league games with them.
-However, he was not eligible to play for them in the postseason, having being added to the team after the final date for setting postseason rosters.
-Given that journeyman Tom Lawless started a few times at third base in the Cards' run to the 7th game of the 1987 World Series, it's likely that DeCinces could have given them a useful boost, having hit 23 doubles and 16 homers as the Angels' starting third baseman in 1987.
+He was not eligible to play with them in the postseason, having being added to the team after the final date for setting postseason rosters.
+Given that journeyman Tom Lawless started a few times at third base in the Cards' run to the 7th game of the 1987 World Series, it's possible DeCinces could have given them a useful boost, having hit 23 doubles and 16 homers as the Angels' starting third baseman in 1987.
 He played for the Yakult Swallows in 1988, then retired.

-Based on the similarity scores method, the most similar third basemen to DeCinces include such names as Willie Jones, Ken Caminiti, Ken Keltner, and Howard Johnson.
-He was named to the Angels All Time Team in 2000.
+Based on the similarity scores method, the most similar third basemen to DeCinces include such names as Puddin' Head Jones, Ken Caminiti, Ken Keltner, and Howard Johnson.
+He was named to the Angels All Time Team in 2000 and inducted into the Baltimore Orioles Hall of Fame in 2006.

 He founded and sponsors the Doug DeCinces March of Dimes Celebrity Golf Tournament.
-He runs a real estate firm and developed the Strawberry Farms Golf Course in Irvine, CA. In 2012, he was the focus of an investigation by the Securities and Exchange Commission that led to a number of charges of insider trading being laid against him and a number of friends and acquaintances, including former Orioles teammate Eddie Murray.
-DeCinces had acted on information supplied by a friend and neighbor, James Mazzo, that the company Advanced Medical Optics, of which Mazzo was CEO, was about to be purchased; that netted DeCinces, Mazzo and a third person an illegal profit of some $1.7 million.
+He ran a real estate firm and developed the Strawberry Farms Golf Course in Irvine, CA. In 2012, he was the focus of an investigation by the Securities and Exchange Commission that led to a number of charges of insider trading being laid against him and a number of friends and acquaintances, including former Orioles teammate Eddie Murray.
+DeCinces had acted on information supplied by a friend and neighbor, James Mazzo, that the company Advanced Medical Optics, of which Mazzo was CEO, was about to be purchased; this netted DeCinces, Mazzo and a third person an illegal profit of some $1.7 million.
 The three had to pay a fine of $3.3 million to settle the SEC's charges; Murray's involvement was for a much smaller amount.
 But that civil lawsuit was not the end of the matter, as he and his collaborators also faced criminal charges.
 On November 28th, he was indicted for insider trading, being charged with 42 counts of securities fraud and one count of money laundering, facing a maximum term of 20 years in prison.
+He was convicted of 13 felony counts in May 2017 and sentenced to eight months of home detention and a $10,000 fine in the summer of 2019, after testifying against some of his co-conspirators.

 - AL All-Star (1983)